Continuing Education . Classes

 Drawing Beyond the Pencil

 Sharpen your drawing skills and expand your artistic horizons using a variety of traditional and non-traditional materials.
 You will take your drawing abilities to a whole new level with projects designed to expand the application of fundamental drawing practices in new ways.
 We will establish the importance of keeping sketchbooks using the foundation of drawing and essential elements of visual art to practice, plan, and communicate creative ideas.
 What is the difference between looking and seeing?
-With class discussions, we will address this question as essential to the creative processes of the visual artist.
+Through inspirational field trips to University Circle institutions like the Cleveland Museum of Art and class discussion, we will address this question as essential to the creative processes of the visual artist.
 Students of all skill levels are welcome to explore a variety of media and techniques to create artwork beyond the boundaries of what we commonly known as "drawing."
+This class is suitable for beginners as well as intermediate levels.
+Modified projects will provide repeat students a new experience every time.